HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](window3.jpg)
 (Above is an image of this test .)

-When wiring the fan, I noticed that I did not have another transistor.
-Instead i used the fan externally from the microbit with a battery instead.
-Although I would have liked all apsects to be connected to the microit I had to consider the materials I had access to.

-I created a vent in the floor to allow air to flow through. i had originally planned to use flyscreen but I used chicken wire instead because the larger holes allowed more air flow.
-I constructed a pltform for the fan to have the fan as close to the vent as possible.
+I created a vent in the floor to allow air to flow through.
+I was going to cut slats but to ensure maximum air to flow through I chose a material to glue on.
+I had originally planned to use flyscreen but I used chicken wire instead because the larger holes allowed more air flow.
+I put the fan motor into a piece of tubing glued to the base.
+This is so that the fan was as close as possible.
 I also had to manage the angle of the fan as this effected the way in which the curtains blew.

+When wiring the fan, I noticed that I did not have another transistor as I had used my only one with the motor for the record player.
+Instead, I used the fan externally from the microbit with a battery.
+Although I would have liked all apsects to be connected to the microbit I had to consider the materials I had access to.
+I am still happy with this aspect because it functions in the exact same way as if I had wired it to the microbit.

-With all of these considerations, whe i completedmy last test the fan hardly moved the curtains.
+With all of these considerations, when I completed my last test the fan hardly moved the curtains.
 This is because the fan could not blow air from under the platform due to airflow.
-So I decided to create a stand for the fan on the outside of the window. i used some scrap platsic and cable ties.
+So I decided to create a stand for the fan on the outside of the window.
+I used some scrap plastic and cable ties.

 ![Image](fanfan.jpg)
 (Above is an image of fan stand.)

-I did not have time to fabrictae it properly but as it is behind the scene it is not visibkle and does not take away from the expereince at all.
-I also create slits in the curtains so that the wind is easily recognisible.
-I covered the vent in =the floor with a scrap of ply wood.
-Although I had to change y original plan multile times, I am still happy with the overall outcome.
+I did not have time to fabrictae it properly but as it is behind the scene it is not visible and does not take away from the experience at all.
+I also put slits in the curtains so that the wind is easily recognisible.
+I covered the vent in the floor with a scrap of ply wood.
+Although I had to change my original plan multiple times, I am still happy with the overall outcome.

 This interaction is successful and adds another level of immersiveness.
 My project does not just use lights and artificial movement but it also uses natural movement like wind.

 ### Wall Light Interaction ###
-In order to fabricate the lights, I created three different wall sonces or lamps.
-I soldered extra wire to each led so I could install it into teh fixtures.
+In order to fabricate the lights, I created three different wall sconces or lamps.
+I soldered extra wire to each led so I could install it into the fixtures.
 I also covered one of the two wires with tape to prevent them touching.
 The first is more industrial looking as it will be placed at the door.
-I used the top of a toothpaste tube and painted it and aged it using metallic gold and copper paints.
-Using bead caps and a coiled piece of wire I created an arm for the light.
-The led has two wires soldered to it that are thread through the coilded wire and through a drilled hole in the wall.
+I used the top of a toothpaste tube and painted and aged it using metallic gold and copper paints.
+Using a bead and thick wire, I created an arm for the light.
+The led has two wires soldered to it that are thread through the fixture and through a drilled hole in the wall.

 ![Image](light1.jpg)
 (Above is an image of the final installed light.)

 The second light I wanted to make is a vintage coloured led light lamp (like in my mood board).
-I wanted to use a clear dome from a gumball machine capsule but the one I had was just too big an unproportinate with my room.
-Instead i used the clear top from a bottle coloured different colours with pernament marker and various glass beads.
-The light is mounted on a thick stiff piece of wire.
-The lamp is mounted as a reading lamp next to the armchair. the colours on th elamp create coloured reflections hwen in low light, so in my final presentation I am going to have slightly darker light but nothing too dark so that the whole scene's visibility is compromised.
+I wanted to use a clear dome from a gumball machine capsule but the one I had was just too big and unproportinate with my room.
+Instead I used the clear top from a cosmetics bottle coloured different colours with pernament marker.
+The lamp is mounted on a thick stiff piece of wire as a reading lamp next to the armchair.
+The colours on the lamp create coloured reflections when in low light, so in my final presentation I am going to have slightly darker light but nothing too dark so that the whole scene's visibility is not compromised.

 ![Image](light2.jpg)
 (This is an image of the final light.)

 The third is made from a glue bottle lid.
-It is a bit more modern looking than I would have liked but i had trouble finding things to use as light fixtures.
+It is a bit more modern looking than I would have liked but I had trouble finding things to use as light fixtures.

 ![Image](light3.jpg)